abigpotostew/publicworks.art/apps/publicworks.art/README.md

 - Login-- need to separate the connect wallet with the login with token flow

 todo:
-- remove the user required redirect-- change it to an error message
+- [x] remove the user required redirect-- change it to an error message
-- add start date and more validations on the confirm page
+- [x] add start date and more validations on the confirm page
 - prettify the confirm page
 - need to differentiate user with token with just address
 - skeleton loaders
 - upload directly to ipfs instead of nft.storage
-- add dutch auction support
+- [x] add dutch auction support
-- documentation
+- documentation in notion

 - Add additional description to the edit flow
 - add a button to open to fullscreen!